-The Account Owner is not required to be a resident of New Jersey to participate in the Plan.
-The Account Owner must provide a Taxpayer Identification Number ("TIN"), which can be any one of the following: a Social Security Number, an Internal Revenue Service ("IRS") Individual Taxpayer Identification Number, or an Employer Identification Number.
-The Account Owner has the authority to designate and change the Beneficiary, and controls distributions from the Account.
+The Account Owner is not required to be a New Jersey resident to participate in the Plan, but either the Account Owner or the Beneficiary must be a New Jersey resident or an employee of any Franklin Templeton company (or such employee's immediate family member) investing without the assistance of a Financial Professional.
+The Account Owner must provide a Taxpayer Identification Number ("TIN"), which can be any one of the following: a Social Security Number, an Internal Revenue Service ("IRS") Individual Taxpayer Identification Number or an Employer Identification Number.
+The Account Owner has the authority to designate and change the Beneficiary and controls distributions from the Account.